EstevaoNaval/data-structure-discipline/README.md

 - Winner Tree applied to Intercalation of Sorted Files Partitions
 - AVL Tree
 - B and B+ Tree
-- Hash Table stored in Principal and Second Memory
+- Hash Table stored in Principal and Secondary Memory
-- Binary Heap applied to Heapsort and stored in Principal and Second Memory.
+- Binary Heap applied to Heapsort and stored in Principal and Secondary Memory.

 This repository brings my resume about each topic from this subject and their algorithms as well.